jamalsoueidan/booking-api/README.md

 # Booking Shopify Api

-I have developed two distinct applications that utilize these Azure Function API endpoints.
+I have developed two applications that use Azure Function API endpoints.

-I am transitioning the API endpoints from Node/Express, which are hosted on Heroku, to Azure Functions.
+I am moving the API endpoints from Node/Express, which are hosted on Heroku, to Azure Functions.
 This allows me to primarily focus on the endpoints, rather than managing the Node Express server with its associated plugins and middleware.

-## local.settings.json
+## 1. Create local.settings.json

+Assign the correct value to all env values.

 ```js
 {